 Plant starch: bioplastics

-They look similar in appearance but Bioplastic is made from annually renewable plant sources like hemp oil, soy bean oil and corn starch whereas conventional petroleum based plastic is made from non-renewable sources.
+Bioplastic is made from annually renewable plant sources such as hemp oil, soy bean oil and corn starch, whereas conventional petroleum based plastic is made from non-renewable sources.

 - As it is mostly made from industrial grade corn, which is sustainable and renewable.
 It does not compete as a food source as corn regrows within a year.